rriley/website/teaching/senior.md

  * Name and Student ID of every team member.
  * 100-300 word description of the project you would like to do.

-If you don’t know what you want to do, I’m more than willing to meet with you and talk about some of my and your interests.
+If you don’t know what you want to do, I'm more than willing to meet with you and talk about some of my and your interests.